MicrosoftDocs/executable-docs/scenarios/CreateLinuxVMLAMP/README.md

 ## Create an Azure Linux Virtual Machine

-The following example creates a VM named `$MY_VM_NAME` and creates SSH keys if they do not already exist in a default key location.
+The following example creates a VM named `$MY_VM_NAME` and creates SSH keys if they don't already exist in a default key location.
 The command also sets `$MY_VM_USERNAME` as an administrator user name.

 To improve the security of Linux virtual machines in Azure, you can integrate with Azure Active Directory authentication.
-You can now use Azure AD as a core authentication platform and a certificate authority to SSH into a Linux VM by using Azure AD and OpenSSH certificate-based authentication.
+Now you can use Azure AD as a core authentication platform.
+You can also SSH into the Linux VM by using Azure AD and OpenSSH certificate-based authentication.
 This functionality allows organizations to manage access to VMs with Azure role-based access control and Conditional Access policies.

-Create a VM with the [az vm create](https://learn.microsoft.com/cli/azure/vm#az-vm-create) command.
+Create a VM with the [az vm create](/cli/azure/vm#az-vm-create) command.

 ```bash
 az vm create \